Welcome to Solent University!

 We will provide you with valuable information during the 'Life as an international student in Southampton' talk.
 This includes information about our city, Solent University, study support available to you, UK banking, the national healthcare system (NHS) in the UK, working rights, and much more.

 All students who arrive to study on a Student visa are required to attend the 'Student route visa compliance and advice' talk.
 We will explain the regulations that you and the University are required to meet in order to be compliant with Home Office regulations and retain your visa for the duration of your course.
 We will also look at any errors you may have on your visa and offer guidance on registration with the police.

-There's lots more advice and information, as well as links to those videos which will be available on Get Ready for Solent, which will be sent to you once you are pre-enrolled.
+There's lots more advice and information available on Get Ready for Solent - a link will be sent to you once you are pre-enrolled on your course.

 English language support

 Want to improve your English?
 Or need help with academic writing in English?
 We offer workshops throughout the academic year for English language learners to build your skills and confidence in this important area.
 You will be able to register for individual sessions once you are enrolled on your course - more information is on the Portal.

 International students welcome and induction